What is trauma-informed massage therapy?

 The experience of traumatic events in childhood and adulthood is all too common.
 About 76% of Canadian adults report having experienced a form of trauma; while an estimated 9.2% meet the criteria for diagnosis of post-traumatic stress disorder (PTSD) (Ameringen, 2008).
 People who have experienced trauma may develop chronic pain, headaches, stress, insomnia, anxiety, depression or PTSD.
 Research demonstrates a correlation between childhood abuse and chronic pain syndromes (The Handbook on Sensitive Practice for Health Care Practitioners).

-If you’re looking for support, please consult mental health professionals and organizations in your community who work with trauma.
-Our Registered Massage Therapists have taken extra training to be able to provide trauma informed massage therapy.
-Here are some ways we've been able to help:
+If you’re an individual who is looking for support, please consult mental health professionals and organizations in your community who work with folks who’ve experienced trauma.
+Our Registered Massage Therapists have taken extra training to be able to provide trauma informed massage therapy which may be a part of your self-care plan.

 The four principles of trauma-informed massage therapy